Who is this Aimed at:

 Do I Need To Bring Participants:

-The following numbers of participants are required per each discipline for the Level 3 Technical Module 1:
+A minimum of two participants are required for the Level 3 Technical Module 1.

 Do I Need To Find A Mentor: